sank3t/Air-Quality-Analytics/README.md

 * **Aligarh** is my hometown and is also known as _City of Locks_.
 Having a numerous large scale manufacturing units in this city, will like to study the how lockdown really impacted the air quality in this city.

 * **Bengaluru** is known as _Silicon Valley of India_ and most of the tech companies has their headquarter in this city.
 This city is also known as most [traffic-congested city](https://timesofindia.indiatimes.com/city/bengaluru/bengaluru-has-worlds-worst-traffic-congestion-says-study/articleshow/73753146.cms).

+* **Gurgaon** is the second largest IT Hub of India and is home to the many startups.
+Apart from IT it is also home to huge manufacturing units like Maruti Suzuki.

+* **Mohali** is the place where I spent most of the time from the beginning of 2019.
+This city is closed to the hilly areas and most of the part is covered by trees.

 ## Notebooks